 Body hatred for the fat people around them who just sit silently and assume everyone in the room is judging their bodies.
 Body hatred for the little kids around them are absorbing all of that food shame and body hatred like SPONGES.
 Body hatred for the people around them who are just trying to enjoy their burgers and don’t want to think about anything but their food enjoyment.

 So what do you do when you’re surrounded by the I’M SO BADs of the world?

 When I’m in situations like that with people judging food I have a variety of responses.
-I’m pretty secure in my body and have a pretty deep analysis of the fatphobia in our culture so I’m fairly resilient to the commentary.
+I’m secure in my body and have a deep analysis of the fatphobia in our culture so I’m fairly resilient to the commentary.
 I’m also a fat person whose reputation and activism often precedes her so I feel confident piping up with something educational in the moment.

 Here are some scripts that I employ:

 “Hey, I try to be neutral about food because I think all bodies are good bodies.”